-I’m different from a lot of art teachers in that I don’t have an art degree but instead I am a self taught artist.
+Hi, I’m Jane Beinart, an artist based in Oxford.
+I’m different from a lot of art teachers in that I don’t have an art degree but instead I have taught myself to make art in the way that I do.
 The way I run my art classes is very much the same as the way I approach making my own artwork.
-I like experimenting, getting lost in the experience of creating, having a bit of a play, making a mess and seeing what happens.
+I like experimenting, getting lost in the experience of creating, having a bit of a play, making a mess and seeing what happens, as this is the most relaxing form of making art that I think there is – and it is brilliant helping others to experience the joy of making art in this way too.

 An example of my own artwork – you can see more on my Artist Website